-Applicants must hold a relevant undergraduate degree at 2.1 or first-class honours level (or equivalent).
-Ideally they should also hold a relevant Master's qualification.
-Candidates who are currently completing a Master's qualification are welcome to apply.
-Please see the English language requirements for non-native speakers of English.
+Applicants must:

-Candidates must also be capable of contributing to the delivery of modules in SALIS and/or activities in the LanguaCulture Space.
+- 1. Hold a relevant undergraduate degree at 2.1 or first-class honours level (or equivalent).
+Ideally they should also hold a relevant Masters qualification.
+Candidates who are currently completing a Masters qualification are welcome to apply. - 2.
+Meet, where relevant, the English language requirements for non-native speakers of English. - 3.
+Be capable of contributing to the delivery of modules in SALIS.